 Get ready for summer fun with these San Francisco events in June 2017.
 This month, you will find dozens of festivals, SF Giants baseball, and free walking tours every day.

 Top festivals this month include North Beach, Union Street, and Pride.
-You can also sample new wines during Pinot Days, watch or participate in the Escape from Alcatraz Triathlon, and enjoy a theater production of Cabaret.
+You can also sample new wines during Pinot Days, watch or participate in the Escape from Alcatraz Triathlon, and enjoy a Broadway theater production of Hamilton.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

 The most popular play on Broadway is currently showing in San Francisco!
 Everyone is raving about this hit musical based on the story of Alexander Hamilton, one of the founding fathers of the United States.
 Get a kick out of the colonial scenes and costumes, and enjoy the award-winning score that cleverly combines pop, hip-hop, blues, and jazz to make for a modern twist on our country's history.
 Tickets go quickly, so act fast!

 I recommend taking a look at the great deals on Goldstar.com before booking any tours or event tickets.
 They offer a variety of tickets at up to 50% off for activities such as bay cruises, walking tours, theater performances, and more.

 Here are a few of their most popular tickets this month.